Committed to a more sustainable and inclusive world

 Governance: An unwavering commitment to transparency and stakeholder engagement

-Sharing our progress and engaging our stakeholders are two approaches fundamental to our ESG commitment.
-Since 2015, we’ve worked with various third parties to assess our ESG priorities and most material topics to help inform our strategy and reporting.
+In 2023 we created a new ESG executive management structure and hired our first vice president and head of sustainability fully dedicated to lead ESG work.
 Our sustainability efforts and strategies are managed by cross-functional subject matter experts overseen by a standing team of executive leaders who regularly report our progress and discuss risks and opportunities with our board of directors.
 We report our progress in our integrated annual report, leveraging ESG reporting frameworks.
 As a signatory to the United Nations Global Compact, we continue to reaffirm our commitment to its Ten Principles.
 The Clorox team, including members of our board, regularly engages with our shareholders and other key stakeholders regarding our ESG efforts and progress.

 Continuing our ESG journey